FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 But first, why use the Authorization Code grant at all?
 There are, after all, simpler ways to offload authentication.
 For example, with FusionAuth, you can use the [Login API](/docs/v1/tech/apis/login) and pass the username and password directly from your application to FusionAuth, getting a token in return.
 Why bother with the OAuth dance of redirects.

 When you use the Authorization Code grant, you stand on the shoulders of giants.
 Many many people in the Internet Engineering Task Force (IETF) working group have spent lots of time refining this grant, poking and fixing holes in its security, documenting it, and building libraries on top of it.
+You also benefit from documents such as [OAuth 2.0 for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps), currently being developed, and [OAuth 2.0 for native apps](https://www.rfc-editor.org/rfc/rfc8252).

-The FusionAuth team firmly believes that using standards based OAuth grants to integrate a third party auth server into your application architecture allows you to leverage these benefits and maintain flexibility to migrate.
-OpenID Connect (OIDC) is also a useful standard which layers identity information onto OAuth grants.
+The FusionAuth team firmly believes that using standard OAuth grants to integrate a third party auth server into your application architecture allows you to leverage these benefits.
+It also leaves open migration possibilities, should your auth server fail to meet your needs.
+OpenID Connect (OIDC) is another standard which layers identity information onto OAuth grants.

 When using the Authorization Code grant, in addition to the wisdom of the IETF members, you get the following benefits: